 Herbert zielinski – Tenor

-Herbert started his choral journey aged 8 as a founding member of Wellington Young Voices, before joining the Onslow College Big Choir and Chamber Choir.
-He was accepted into the 2021-2022 NZ Secondary Students’ Choir as the tenor section leader while under the tuition of Linden Loader.
-As an amateur pianist, he performs in casual recitals, accompaniment and chamber events.
-Herbert took a gap year after high school, during which he joined the Tudor Consort, Wellington Youth Choir as the tenor section leader, and the WYC committee as a fundraiser.
-Currently, he is singing in the 2023-25 NZ Youth Choir while studying his first year of a BSc in biotechnology at Victoria University of Wellington, alongside classical voice courses under Wade Kernot.
-Herbert’s soloist programme is focused on early music and supplemented with freelance concerts around Wellington.
-As a participant in NZ Choral Federation’s Young Conductor Training Programme, Herbert is learning choral conducting under Andrew Withington.
+Herbert Zielinski started singing aged 8 as a founding member of Wellington Young Voices, before joining Onslow College choirs.
+He was accepted into the 2021-2022 NZSSC as the tenor section leader while under Linden Loader’s tuition.
+Herbert is an amateur pianist, and holds a certificate in choral conducting from NZCF’s Young Conductor Training Programme.
+During Herbert’s gap year, he joined the Tudor Consort, Wellington Youth Choir as the tenor section leader, and the WYC committee as a fundraiser.
+Currently, he is studying his second year of a BSc in Biotechnology at Victoria University of Wellington, alongside a Classical Performance minor in voice under Jenny Wollerman.
+Herbert’s soloist programme is focused on early music, which is advanced by him singing with The Queen’s Closet.

 Mark Bobb – Bass